-Tier 1 Benchmark Index The performance of the Scheme/Plan(s) will be benchmarked with NIFTY 500 TRI.
-In accordance with para 6.14 of SEBI Master Circular on Mutual Funds dated June 27, 2024, the performance of the Scheme will be benchmarked to the Total Return Index variant (wherever available) of benchmark Index.
+Tier 1 Benchmark Index: The performance of the Scheme/Plan(s) will be benchmarked with NIFTY 500 TRI.

 The Boards may review the benchmark selection process from time to time and make suitable changes as to use of the benchmark, or related to composition of the benchmark, whenever it deems necessary.